top of page

 The Running Man - King's Corner Review

 Welcome to King's Corner.
-A recurring series of reviews based on the film adaptations of Stephen King's novels, reviewed and released in order of the original source material publishing date.
+A recurring series of reviews based on the film adaptations of Stephen King's novels and collections, reviewed and released in order of the original source material publishing date.

 One of the things that Stephen King is best known for is how prolific he is as a writer.
 In his book 'On Writing' he states that he writes on average 8 to 10 pages a day which he continues to do to this very day which is why you often find that you are only a few months away from a new novel or collection of short stories.
 This proved to be an issue early in his career as his publisher limited him to releasing one novel a year to curb any potential oversaturation in the face of his growing popularity.
 Unhappy with this, King convinced his publisher to allow him to release more of his work under a pseudonym to not only allow him to release more books but to see if the general public were more interested in his talent rather than his brand.